chenyk1990/dasmrrcoh/README.md

 11. All figures (except for fig1, which is a schematic plot) in the DASmrrcoh paper are in the following directory for a quick look (https://github.com/chenyk1990/dasmrrcoh-dataonly/tree/main/gallery/).

+12. The label fonts are different across different Matlab versions and platforms (Linux, Max).
+The figures presented in the paper are from Mac-Pro Matlab 2022b.

 -----------
 ## Gallery
 The gallery figures of the DASmrrcoh package can be found at